1. When and where is the next sitting of the MRII Examination?

 20. When do I get my Certificate?

-Certificates are presented to candidates at the MRII National Conference (April date tbc for 2018).
+Certificates are presented to candidates at the MRII National Conference.

 21. Is there a prize for first place?

-Yes, a medal is presented to the candidate with the highest overall mark.
-This medal is presented to the successful candidate at the MRII National Conference by the Irish Pharmaceutical Healthcare Association.
+Yes, the Dr B.D.
+Place Medal, supported by the Irish Pharmaceutical Healthcare Association (IPHA), is presented to the candidate with the highest overall mark.
+This medal is presented to the successful candidate at the MRII National Conference.

 22. How much does it cost?